MahekTandel17/Netflix-Clone/README.md

 <h2>Learn More</h2>
-For detailed documentation, visit the Create React App documentation and the React documentation.
+For detailed documentation, visit the Create React App documentation and the React documentation

-<h2>Deployed Application</h2>
-The application is deployed and accessible here.

 <h2>Tutorial</h2>